Everyone needs to have the ability to call out BS when they see it and say, “That doesn’t make sense!”

 - How to call it without being an a-hole

 I had a good upbringing for this, because my family had all sorts of rules that didn’t make any sense.
-After getting to be a late teen and being barraged with rules that sometimes contradicted each other, I developed a strong ability to say that doesn’t make sense.
+After getting to be a late teen and being barraged with rules that sometimes contradicted each other, I developed a strong ability to say that doesn’t make sense and a strong desire to practice stealth wealth.

 Important note: If you are a teen, do listen to your parents, but learn to challenge them nicely.
 I’m a dad and 95% of the time I’m helping.